Zakir-Ayub/visitor-log/Back-end/README.md

 # back-end
-The back-end was developed useing spring boot.
+The back-end was developed using spring boot.